 Phages act quickly, and are effective against antibiotic-sensitive and antibiotic-resistant bacteria and disrupt bacterial biofilms that can disable treatment from occurring.
 Pioneered in Europe before the advent of antibiotics, certain bacteriophages selectively target specific, harmful bacteria while leaving beneficial microbes to flourish.
 This is one of the most relevant tools to treat bad bacteria since the good bacteria in your gut naturally limits the growth of other harmful bacteria.

 Key Essential Oils | A study published in the Journal of Ethnopharmacology demonstrated that essential oils of lemongrass and clove are especially effective at busting through the tough biofilm that Candida hides behind.
 Bacteria and yeast do not develop a resistance to herbs and their oils.

 Candida is a yeast that naturally lives in the body.
 Unfortunately, many don’t even know that they may have an overgrowth of it which can lead to a systemic overgrowth and a host of issues.

 Microbes are good at constructing a strong, slimy substance around itself called biofilm.
 Biofilm is a tough slime that can house Candida, parasites, and other disease-causing microbes.
 As colonies of Candida form and lay down more biofilm, this sticky goo protects the yeast and supports its growth.

-In addition to lemongrass and clove, previous studies have found that the essential oils of thyme, patchouli, and cedarwood can also inhibit the growth of Candida.
+In addition to lemongrass and clove, previous studies have found that the essential oils of thyme, patchouli, and cedar can also inhibit the growth of Candida.